AdrienneCohea/terraform-style-guide/README.md

 ...
 ```

-__A resource's NAME should be the same as the TYPE minus the provider.__
+__A resource's NAME should describe its purpose and avoid repeating the TYPE or the provider.__

 ```
-resource "aws_autoscaling_group" "autoscaling_group" {
+resource "aws_autoscaling_group" "kubernetes_workers" {
 ...
 ```

-If there are multiple resources of the same TYPE defined, add a minimalistic identifier to differentiate between the two resources.
+The benefit of this approach is that if there are multiple resources of the same TYPE defined, we differentiate between the two resources by their purpose.
 A blank line should sperate resource definitions contained in the same file.

 ```
 # Create Data S3 Bucket
-resource "aws_s3_bucket" "data_s3_bucket" {
+resource "aws_s3_bucket" "data" {
   bucket = "${var.environment_name}-data-${var.aws_region}"
   acl    = "private"
   versioning {